-Urban cycling in Quebec City: bike paths, routes, and recommendations
+Urban cycling in Quebec City: bike lanes, routes, and top spots

 April 29, 2026Carrera Café

-Quebec City has made urban cycling a priority for mobility and quality of life.
-From paths along the St. Lawrence River to circuits on the Plains of Abraham, the city is beautifully explored on two wheels.
+Quebec has made urban cycling a priority for mobility and quality of life.
+From paths along the Saint Lawrence to routes on the Plains of Abraham, the city is beautifully discovered on two wheels.
 A complete guide to cycling smartly in the capital.

 Infrastructure